Routiers: Routiers of the 12th and 13th centuries

 Although paid soldiers were known before the 12th century, the phenomenon of distinct bands (German Rotten, French routes) of mercenary soldiers, often mainly footsoldiers (spearmen, slingers, javelineers, archers and crossbowmen), appears to date from the mid 12th century.
 Exactly what distinguishes these mercenaries from simple paid soldiers is disputed by scholars but common elements include fighting for profit (as opposed to other reasons such as fealty or faith), a "foreignness" of coming from a different geographical area to that in which they were fighting, and that as members of a rutta, a company of soldiers hired for specific campaigns, routiers moved from contract to contract.
 Numerous different terms were used for these troops, some geographical (e.g. Brabançons from Brabant, Aragones from Aragon, Bascoli from the Basque country) and other nicknames (e.g. cotereaux or cotereli, perhaps from the knife they carried).

-Mercenary bands were mainly seen in France, Aquitaine and Occitania but also Normandy, England and the lands of the Holy Roman Emperor.
-They were noted for their lawlessness, with many complaints from the church about their depredations, leading to an explicit condemnation by the Third Lateran Council in 1179.
+Mercenary bands were mainly seen in France, Aquitaine and Occitania but also Normandy, Iberia, England, and the lands of the Holy Roman Empire.
+They were noted for their lawlessness, with many complaints from the church about their depredations, leading to an explicit condemnation by the Third Lateran Council in 1179 and many efforts by the Papacy to eradicate or pacify them.
 Mercenary bands continued to be used but by the early 13th century they began to decline.
 While useful, they became increasingly unpopular.
 In England, not only was their brutality condemned, but the rise of mercenary leaders of lowly origins to high office caused friction within the nobility.
 King John's use of mercenaries in his civil wars led to condemnation and banishment of mercenaries in Magna Carta in 1215.
 Mercenary bands also fell from favour in France in the early 13th century, the end of the Albigensian Crusade and the beginning of a long period of domestic peace removing the context in which the routiers flourished.

 Routiers in the Hundred Years' War

 The Hundred Years' War, which lasted from 1337 to 1453, was the backdrop to their pillaging.
 The Hundred Years' War was fought between two royal families over control of the French throne: the Plantagenets from England, and the House of Valois from France.
-The War, which is divided into three stages – the Edwardian War (1337–1360), the Caroline War (1369–1389), and the Lancastrian War (1415–1429) – saw the development of new tactics and weaponry that revolutionised warfare during that time period.
+The War, which is divided into three stages – the Edwardian War (1337–1360), the Caroline War (1369–1389), and the Lancastrian War (1415–1453) – saw the development of new tactics and weaponry that revolutionised warfare during that time period.

-By 1348 the Black Death was tearing through Europe, England was bankrupt, and Edward was invading mainland France.
+By 1348 the Black Death was tearing through Europe, England was bankrupt, and King Edward III was invading mainland France.
 In 1347 Edward besieged the city of Calais on the English Channel.
 Capturing Calais was a major strategic victory, which allowed the English to permanently keep troops in France.
-King Edward's son, the Black Prince, led a large band of routiers, captured the French King John II, and soon the French government began to fall apart.
+In 1356, King Edward III's son, the Black Prince, led a large band of routiers in his chavauchée, captured the French King John II at the Battle of Poitiers, and soon the French government began to fall apart.